-'Farm Debt Mediation' is a structured negotiation process in which the mediator, as a neutral and independent person, assists the farmer and the creditor in attempting to reach agreement on the present arrangements and future conduct of financial relations between them.
-Mediation is a simple, voluntary and confidential process that is quick, accessible and affordable.
+'Farm Debt Mediation' is a structured negotiation process in which the mediator, as a neutral and independent person, assists the farmer and the creditor to communicate effectively, to resolve matters relating to farm debts, and to formalise that resolution in an agreement.

 The object of mediation under the Farm Debt Mediation Act 1994 is to provide for the efficient and equitable resolution of matters involving farm debts.